-- In addition to vertical motions (falls or rises), Aristotle described another type of motion, Forced motions. - Produced by external forces (pushes, pulls) on objects.
-In such motions objects only moved as long as a force is applied.
+- In addition to vertical motions(falls and rises), Aristotle described another type of motion, Forced Motions. - Produced by external forces (pushes and pulls) on objects.

+• In such motions objects only moved as long as a force is applied according to Aristole.